 The aim of cost allocation is to apportion all costs incurred to profit centers and to split them along the value chain of the business.
 This allows the establishment of split of the costs by company, by destination.
-Results of the cost study will also be used for Solvency II purposes and profit study.
+The results of the cost study are also used for Solvency II purposes and profit study.